Return to the main page to login to MyChart

 To sign up for MyChart, you will need an activation code.
 This code allows you to log on to create your MyChart user ID and password, which you will then use to login to MyChart.

 All patients over age 18 will receive an activation code at the end of each UR Medicine visit, so you can sign up at home when it's convenient for you.
-You can also request an activation code online, or by contacting our MyChart Customer Service Center 8 a.m. to 5 p.m. weekdays: (585) 275-URMC (8762) or 1 (888) 661-6162.
+You can also request access online, or by contacting our MyChart Customer Service Center 8 a.m. to 5 p.m. weekdays: (585) 275-URMC (8762) or 1 (888) 661-6162.

 Patients under 18 (and/or their parent/legal guardian) must speak with their doctor in person before signing up for MyChart.